tacowordpress/taco-2016-boilerplate/html/wp-content/themes/taco-theme/app/forms/README.md

 #### TacoForm API configuration settings

-These are the properties and values (defaults show below) that can be used to setup a form configuration.
+These are the properties and values (defaults shown below) that can be used to setup a form configuration.

 ```php